garrandall/popular-music-data/tracks/let-me-be-good-to-you-carla-thomas.md

 Baby, baby, let me be good to you
 Oh, I wanna be so good

-Ooh, baby, baby please let me be good to you
+Oh, baby, baby please let me be good to you
 Oh, I wanna be so good
 Oh, baby, oh, baby I wanna be good to you